manas-04/zoomsdk_flutter_integration/README.md

 This is a Flutter application that integrates the Zoom SDK provided in a separate git repository.
 The application allows users to join Zoom meetings using the meeting ID and password.

 <h3>Getting Started</h3>
-1. Fork this repository to your local machine.
+1. Fork this repository to your local machine.</br>
 2 .Add the Zoom SDK dependency to your pubspec.yaml file.
-The dependency can be found in the separate git repository.
+The dependency can be found in the separate git repository.</br>
-3. Run flutter packages get to fetch the dependencies.
+3. Run flutter packages get to fetch the dependencies.</br>

 <h3>Additional Features</h3>
 Please refer to the Zoom SDK documentation for more information and additional features that can be implemented.